j-schumann/symfony-addons/README.md

 Detects unicode linebreaks, see `NoLineBreaksValidatorTest` for details.

 ### NoSurroundingWhitespace
-This validator raises a violation if it detects trailing or leading whitespace in the validated string.
+This validator raises a violation if it detects trailing or leading whitespace or newline characters in the validated string.
+Linebreaks and spaces are valid within the string.
-Uses a regex looking for `\s`, see `NoSurroundingWhitespaceValidatorTest` for details on detected characters.
+Uses a regex looking for `\s` and `\R`, see `NoSurroundingWhitespaceValidatorTest` for details on detected characters.

 ### PasswordStrength
 This validator evaluates the strength of a given password string by determining its entropy